American Teacher in Ho Chi Minh City, 2

 The waitress placed two glasses of water along with two dishes of food on the table.
 I looked at the rice and beef in the pot before me.

 “At my current place on the corner of Phan Dang Luu and Phung Van Cung,” Karen said, “the landlord wanted an extra $100 per month to register me.”
 She tasted her vermicelli noodles.
-“My rent was only $60 per month,” she said.
+“My rent was only $60,” she said.
 “But I had to share a studio with two others.
-Yesterday I realized I needed a better situation.
+Then I realized I needed something more.
 More space.”

 Visiting SEAMEO with Karen